 Inca Traditions (includes a lovely Sacred Valley hike)

-The Inca Traditions tour is an excellent way to slowly acclimatize before a trek.
-Rumira Our custom-designed Inca Traditions excursion takes you through the Sacred Valley and offers you a glimpse into traditional life in a remote Quechua village.
+The Inca Traditions hiking tour is an excellent way to slowly acclimatize before a trek.
+Our custom-designed excursion takes you through the Sacred Valley and offers you a glimpse into traditional life in a remote Quechua village called Rumira Sondormayo.
 We also hike through beautiful countryside and stop to visit a little-touristed Incan site along the way.

 Other Things to Do in the Sacred Valley!

 I hear you say: what?
 There is more to do in the Sacred Valley?
 Yes, that’s right from Rafting down the Urubamba to riding along the mountain ridges on Peruvian Paso horses, there is a lot to do in the Sacred Valley.
 For thrill-seekers there are paragliding options – or you could do the Via Ferrata.

 The best place to enjoy a local beer in Sacred Valley is the Cerveceria del Valle.
 In this charming place, you can chill for a while, tune in with the vibe and enjoy the variety of pints made of fresh products from all over the Cusco region.